Critical Review: MGO Global (MGOL) & Its Rivals

-MGO Global (NASDAQ:MGOL – Get Free Report) is one of 29 public companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it compare to its rivals?
-We will compare MGO Global to related businesses based on the strength of its earnings, valuation, risk, profitability, analyst recommendations, institutional ownership and dividends.
+MGO Global (NASDAQ:MGOL – Get Free Report) is one of 28 publicly-traded companies in the “Apparel, finished products from fabrics & similar materials” industry, but how does it contrast to its peers?
+We will compare MGO Global to similar businesses based on the strength of its dividends, risk, valuation, institutional ownership, profitability, analyst recommendations and earnings.

-This is a summary of current ratings and target prices for MGO Global and its rivals, as reported by MarketBeat.com.
+This is a breakdown of current ratings for MGO Global and its peers, as provided by MarketBeat.

 |Sell Ratings